-He was born in Plymouth, son of the late Anthony and Rose Baranowski.
-He attended Lehman Township schools, and served in the U.S. Army during World War II and the U.S. Navy during the Korean War.
+He was born in Plymouth, a son of the late Anthony and Rose Baranowski.
+He attended Lehman area schools and served in the U.S. Army during World War II and the U.S. Navy during the Korean War.

 Al retired from the shipping department of Albert Verley and Co., South Plainfield, N.J.

-The funeral will be at 10 a.m.
-Friday from Kopicki Funeral Home, 263 Zerby Ave., Kingston, with a Mass of Christian Burial at 10:30 a.m. in St. John the Baptist Church.
-Interment will be in the Resurrection of the Lord Polish National Catholic Cemetery, Lehman Township.
-Friends may call from 6 to 8 p.m.
+Funeral will be 10 a.m.
+Friday at the Kopicki Funeral Home, 263 Zerbey Ave., Kingston, with a Mass of Christian Burial at 10:30 a.m. in St. John the Baptist Church.
+Interment will be in the Resurrection of the Lord PNC Cemetery, Lehman Township.
+Friends may call 6 to 8 p.m.
 Thursday.

 A J Kopicki Funeral Home

 Published in Times Leader on July 10, 2013